Copper in Drinking Water

 Standards for Treatment of Copper in Drinking Water

 The U.S. EPA maximum contaminant level goal is (1,300 ppb (1.3 mg/L) To picture this amount, one mg/L is equal to 4.5 drops in a 55-gallon barrel of water.
 NSF International certifies treatment systems that reduce copper under NSF/ANSI 53: Drinking Water Treatment Systems – Health Effects and under NSF/ANSI 58: Reverse Osmosis Treatment Systems.
 To meet the criteria of these standards, there are four major areas that are reviewed.
 First, all products that are intended for installation on a pressurized water line are checked for structural integrity to ensure they do not leak or crack.
 Second, all certified products also go through extraction testing, which is a process that involves exposing the wetted parts (the parts that are intended for contact with the water, such as the inside of the housing, the filter media, etc.) to an aggressive test water to determine if any heavy metals or other impurities are being introduced.
 The standards limit the amount of impurities that a certified system can introduce, with the maximum allowed concentrations being based on U.S. EPA or Health Canada drinking water limits.

 Thirdly, testing is performed to verify if the product is truly effective at reducing the contaminants being claimed by the manufacturer, which in this case is copper.
-View a list of the contaminant testing protocols that are used to validate performance.

 Lastly, NSF verifies the accuracy of the labeling on the packaging to ensure it does not contain any false or misleading statements.
 While performance testing is done on a pass/fail basis, if a company chooses to put percentages of reduction on the product packaging, we will ensure they do match the official test results that specific product achieved.